Why Your "Professionalism" Might Be a Trauma Response: Understanding the Fawn Response at Work

 Why does a simple "Can we talk?" message from a superior cause your heart to hammer against your ribs?

-Part of you is highly mobilized.
+Sympathetic activation (the gas).
+Part of you is mobilized.
 You are scanning, thinking fast, and acting "perky" or helpful.
 This is the anxiety engine running at full speed.

-When that Slack notification pops up, your Amygdala (the alarm bell) hijacks your brain.
-It bypasses your Prefrontal Cortex (logic) and sends you straight into this mixed survival state.
+When that Slack notification pops up, your amygdala (the alarm bell) hijacks your brain.
+It bypasses your prefrontal cortex (logic).
+It sends you straight into this mixed survival state.

-If you identify as a woman, a person of color, LGBTQ+, or neurodivergent working in a traditional corporate structure, your Fawn response may be a highly sophisticated tool to navigate systemic bias.
+If you identify as a woman, a person of color, LGBTQ+, or neurodivergent working in a traditional corporate structure, your fawn response may be a sophisticated tool to navigate systemic bias.

-You might overly soften your emails ("Just checking in!" or "Sorry to bother you") to avoid being labeled "aggressive" or "difficult"—labels often weaponized against women and POC.
+Tone policing.
+You might overly soften your emails ("Just checking in!" or "Sorry to bother you") to avoid being labeled "aggressive" or "difficult."
+These labels are often weaponized against women and POC.

 The Internal Gaslight: How You Talk Yourself Out of Boundaries

-The Fawn Override: Within seconds, your brain re-writes the narrative to reduce the threat.
+The fawn override.
+Within seconds, your brain re-writes the narrative to reduce the threat.
+You tell yourself:

 "It's not that big of a deal."